laberning/openrowingmonitor/docs/Architecture.md

   server.js-)clients: Metrics Updates<br>(State/Time based)
 ```

-### gpio.js
+### pigpio

-`gpio.js` is a small independent process, acting as an interrupt handler to the signals from the gpio-pin 17.
-It translates the interrupts into a stream of times between the interrups (which we call *CurrentDt*).
-The interrupthandler is the only part of Open Rowing Monitor that should run with extreme low latency as it determines the time between impulses.
+`pigpio` is a wrapper around the [pigpio C library](https://github.com/joan2937/pigpio), which is an extreme high frequency monitor of the pigpio port.
+As the pigpio npm is just a wrapper around the C library, all time measurement is done by the high cyclic C library, making it extremely accurate.
+It can be configured to ignore too short pulses (thus providing a basis for debounce) and it reports the `tick` (i.e. the number of microseconds since OS bootup) when it concludes the signal is valid.
+It reporting is detached from its measurement, and we deliberatly use the *Alert* instead of the *Interrupt* as their documentation indicates that both types of messaging provide an identical accuracy of the `tick`, but *Alerts* do provide the functionality of a debounce filter.
+As the C-implementation of `pigpio` determines the accuracy of the `tick`, this is the only true time critical element of Open Rowing Monitor.
 Latency in this process will present itself as noise in the measurements of *CurrentDt*.

+### GpioTimerService.js

+`GpioTimerService.js` is a small independent process, acting as a data handler to the signals from `pigpio`.
+It translates the *Alerts* with their `tick` into a stream of times between these *Alerts* (which we call *CurrentDt*).
+The interrupthandler is still triggered to run with extreme low latency as the called `gpio` process will inherit its nice-level, which is extremely time critical.
 To Open Rowing Monitor it provides a stream of measurements that needed to be handled.

 ### Server.js

 `Server.js` orchestrates all information flows and starts/stops processes when needed.
 It will:

-* Recieve (interrupt based) GPIO timing signals from `gpio.js` and send them to the `RowingStatistics.js`;
+* Recieve (interrupt based) GPIO timing signals from `GpioTimerService.js` and send them to the `RowingStatistics.js`;
 * Recieve (interrupt based) Heartrate measurements and sent them to the `RowingStatistics.js`;
 * Recieve the metrics update messages from `RowingStatistics.js` (time-based and state-based updates of metrics) and distribut them to the webclients and blutooth periphials;
 * Handle user input (through webinterface and periphials) and instruct `RowingStatistics.js` to act accordingly;